 Yet, all too often games studios fall into the trap of seeing players as a commodity, a mere number on the screen.
 This misses out on a major opportunity.
-By offering professional customer service, studios prevent players who experience problems – be they technical, payment, or game-related – from simply leaving the game.
+By offering professional customer service, studios prevent players who experience problems – whether they are technical, payment, or game-related – from simply leaving the game.
 Instead, that player can find a solution to the problem and then continue playing the game, spending money, recommending the game to friends, and then buying more games from that studio.

 Many in the gaming community rely on peer-to-peer player support, but there is a real advantage to offering excellent customer service directly.
-Every touch point with a player is an opportunity to deliver an exceptional customer experience, to stand out from the crowd, create brand loyalty, increase a player’s lifetime-value, and even use real-time feedback to improve games.
+Every touchpoint with a player is an opportunity to deliver an exceptional customer experience, to stand out from the crowd, create brand loyalty, increase a player’s lifetime-value, and even use real-time feedback to improve games.
 All of this directly impacts the bottom line.